ToniaMera/GraphEnc/Documentation.md

 epochs: number of epochs
 model_name: the path of the model to be saved to
 Xy_eval: validation dataset of Data type.
 Default None for no validation

+print loss: False to block printing the epochs and losses.
+Default True
 '''

 GraphEnc(X, model_name = 'GraphEnc.pt')